daiphuongngo/Safe-Roads-Competition-2022-SAS-Power-BI-Toronto-Police-Services-Geotab/README.md

 https://www.sas.com/en_ca/events/2021/q4/safe-roads-competition.html

 7 datasets for the Toronto cases retrieved from Toronto Police Service, Geotab and City of Toronto.
-We will narrow down to 3 datasets (2 from Toronto Police Services and 1 from geotab) for further analysis.
+In the Phase 1, I am using the Toronto Police Services Killed or Seriously Injured Dataset.
+In the Phase 2, I will narrow down to 3 datasets (2 from Toronto Police Services and 1 from geotab) for further analysis.

 ## Data Exploration